Ecommerce CRO is one of the most important elements to growing an ecommerce business.

 8. Display Refunds, Privacy & Shipping Policies

-Similar to displaying your contact information, refund and shipping pages reduce the perceived risk customers have, so make sure it’s easy to find by displaying these in your footer menu.
+Like displaying your contact information, refund and shipping pages reduce customers’ perceived risk, so make sure it’s easy to find by displaying these in your footer menu.

 You can even take this a step further by showing this across product pages.